ayan7744/proxer.fish/README.md

 # proxer - automatic proxy script
-Minimal proxy connection script.
+Minimal proxy script for arch and arch based distributions.
 Sets proxy depending on the WiFi it's connected to.
 WiFi can be identified using both SSID or BSSID.
 Read `proxer.rc` for more information.
 ## Installation and Usage
 Add the following line to your `.bashrc` or `.zshrc`.
 ```bash